saadijaz1/saadijaz1/README.md

   2. Binary Outcome Project
   3. Continuous Outcome Project
   4. Clustering Projects
-  5. Deep Neural Networks Project
+  5. Deep Neural Networks Project (In progress)

+  * Projects using SQL are in progress